 Giuseppe Tomasi di Lampedusa

 Lampedusa was from an aristocratic Sicilian family.
 The family’s mansion had its own theater, where the young Lampedusa saw Hamlet performed by a troupe of traveling players.
+Lampedusa had the close relationship with his mother that has been called a characteristic of genius.
 He fought in World War I, was taken prisoner by the Austrians, and escaped from prison.
 He married a German aristocrat who lived in Riga, Latvia (then part of Germany); he had no children.
 He was a shy person who spent much of his life reading; he was especially fond of English literature.
 He published little in his lifetime; The Leopard was rejected by the two publishers to whom he submitted it.
 Now, however, several of his works have been published, including short stories, literary criticism, and letters.

 Like Lytton Strachey, Edith Sitwell wrote a popular biography of Queen Victoria.
 She also wrote two popular books about Elizabeth I: Fanfare for Elizabeth, and The Queens and the Hive.
 Also popular was Sitwell’s English Eccentrics.
 Sitwell prided herself, not on her historical works, but on her poetry; she said that she wrote prose merely to make money.
 She favored poetry that was innovative, modernist, and she befriended young poets like Dylan Thomas.
 Near the end of her life, Sitwell converted to Catholicism.
 Victoria Glendinning wrote a well-regarded biography of Edith Sitwell (Glendinning also wrote biographies of Elizabeth Bowen, Trollope, etc.).